 Steffen Boehm (U. Exeter) (to be confirmed)

-To be considered for the workshop, authors will need to submit a short paper via the EGOS website.
-Please submit – via the EGOS website – a single document of application (.doc, .docx or .pdf file) that includes a cover page with full details of name, affiliation, email address, and a personal website if that is available, and a proposal/working paper of whatever length seems appropriate.
+To be considered for the workshop, authors need to submit a statement of interest via the EGOS website.
+The statement (.doc, .docx or .pdf file) should include a cover page with your name, affiliation, email address, and a personal website if that is available, and a short description of your area(s) of interest and/or your proposal/working paper of whatever length seems appropriate.